Dr Emily Bell

 Digital Humanities

 I am a digital humanist with training in corpus linguistics, social network analysis, data visualisation, GIS mapping, TEI, metadata creation and transformation, and coding in Python and R. I have published on using corpus linguistics tools to analyse Dickens’s fiction, and on digitised newspaper archive structures and user experience in Archival Science.
-I am a Fellow of the Software Sustainability Institute, acting as an advocate for better software practice in literary studies.
+I am a Fellow of the Software Sustainability Institute, acting as an advocate for better software practice in literary studies, and co-edit the Digital Forum for the Journal of Victorian Culture.

 Dickens Studies

-I am editor of the oldest journal in Dickens Studies, The Dickensian, and an editorial board member for the Oxford Edition of Charles Dickens (OUP).
-I’m in the process of finalising a new edition of Dickens’s later short fiction, 1851–1868 for the series with Professor Michael Slater.
+I am an editorial board member for the Oxford Edition of Charles Dickens (OUP).
+I’m in the process of finalising a new edition of Dickens’s later short fiction, 1851–1868 for the series with Professor Michael Slater, and editing David Copperfield for the same series.
 I also act as a consultant editor for the Charles Dickens Letters Project, which publishes newly discovered Dickens correspondence, and have recently launched a new website, Dickens Search (co-edited with Dr Lydia Craig), which combines book history with digital tools, offering a browsable and searchable database of Dickens’s collected and uncollected output.
 In 2020 I published an edited volume, Dickens After Dickens, with an introduction and my own chapter on Dickens in biofiction (available open access from White Rose UP), and a special issue of Victoriographies on Dickens, Death and Afterlives with Dr Claire Wood, including my own article on representations of Dickens’s death in biography.
 I am a network participant for the AHRC-funded project ‘The Dickens Code’, which seeks to solve the mysteries of Dickens’s undeciphered shorthand.

 Newspapers and Periodicals